 [Section 9.11 amended by No. 49 of 2004 s.
 65.]

 9.12.
-Obstructing person who is acting under a written law
+Obstructing person acting under written law, offence

 (1) A person who obstructs anything that a local government, or a person acting on behalf of a local government, is trying to do under this Act or any other written law commits an offence.